5r1n1/weather-app/README.md

 2. Latitude
 3. Longitude

-The app will then invoke DarkSky weather api with the location information from the previous call to fetch the following weather conditioninformations for that location
+The app will then invoke DarkSky weather api with the location information from the previous call to fetch the following weather conditions for that location
 1. Current Temperature
 2. Current Weather condition
 3. Weather forecast for the rest of the day